-The arterial wall structure of vertebrates is subdivided into the tunica intima, media and adventitia, comprising endothelial cells, VSMCs and a heterogeneous population of myofibroblast cells.
+lial cells, VSMCs and a heterogeneous population of myofibroblast cells.
 These cells are embedded in an ECM to provide the biomechanical properties required for vessel function (13-15).
 The endothelial cells of the tunica intima demark the border to the blood and are crucial in the initial phase of atherogenesis.
 Systemic risk factors such as hypercholesterolemia, high blood pressure, and disturbed laminar flow induce endothelial dysfunction, subendothelial lipid deposition and leukocyte extravasation (16).
-Continuous invasion of leukocytes and VSMCs, and the differentiation of macrophages to foam cells elicit cytokine and chemokine secretion, leading to inflammation and to the development of an atherosclerotic plaque.
+Continuous invasion of leukocytes and VSMCs, and the differentiation of macrophages to foam cells elicit cytokine and chemokine secretion, leading to inflammation and to the development of an atherosclerotic plague.
 The arterial ECM is critically involved in signaling processes relevant to atherosclerosis and undergoes substantial changes during atherogenesis (17-23).
 Several studies link ECM components to vascular inflammation and atherosclerotic plaque development (reviewed in (22)), yet our understanding of the underlying protein expression changes is mainly limited to the study of individual factors or small sets of proteins.

-Recent application of 'omics' methodologies (24), especially of high resolution mass spectrometry (MS), has allowed the categorization of the ECM constituents in 'core matrisome' and 'matrisome-associated'
+Recent application of "omics" methodologies (24), especially of high resolution mass spectrometry (MS), has allowed the categorization of the ECM constituents in "core matrisome" and "matrisome-associated" proteins (25-27).

-proteins (25-27).
 The core matrisome is a multifunctional matrix composed of collagens, proteoglycans and glycoproteins.
 It provides a biomechanical scaffold, with space-filling and lubrication functions, and plays a role in signal transduction, cell adhesion and many additional physiological processes (28, 29).
-The matrisome-associated proteins include secreted factors (such as cytokines and chemokines some of which are tightly bound to the ECM), ECM regulators (such as proteinases) and ECM-affiliated proteins (such as galectins) (25).
+The matrisome-associated proteins include secreted factors (such as cytokines and chemokines some of which are tightly bound to the ECM), ECM regulators (such as proteinases) and ECMaffiliated proteins (such as galectins) (25).

-While the proteome and secretome in atherosclerosis has been studied by proteomics in mouse models and human samples (30-32), an overall and in-depth picture of the progressive changes during atherogenesis of the protein component of the plaque in general and the ECM in particular is currently lacking (33).
-MS based analysis of the ECM is challenging due to the insolubility of ECM components as well as contamination from more abundant intracellular proteins (33).
+Although the proteome and secretome in atherosclerosis has been studied by proteomics in mouse models and human samples (30-32), an overall and in-depth picture of the progressive changes during atherogenesis of the protein component of the plaque in general and the ECM is currently lacking (33).
+MS based analysis of the ECM is challenging because of the insolubility of ECM components as well as contamination from more abundant intracellular proteins (33).
 Stepwise extraction protocols, in which a biological sample is fractionated according to the solubility of the contained proteins have been described, partially overcoming these limitations (26, 34-37).

 To increase our understanding of protein changes in atherogenesis, we sought to study proteome changes with special focus on ECM proteins in an unbiased way.
-Utilizing advances in MS-based proteomics (38), our laboratory has recently developed a very sensitive and in-depth approach termed quantitative detergent solubility profiling (QDSP) and applied it to unravel matrisome changes during lung injury in great depth (39).
+Using advances in MS-based proteomics (38), our laboratory has recently developed a very sensitive and in-depth approach termed quantitative detergent solubility profiling (QDSP) and applied it to unravel matrisome changes during lung injury in great depth (39).
 Here we applied the QDSP protocol to ApoE knock out mice (ApoE-/-), a classical mouse model for atherosclerosis.
-These mice develop intermediate and advanced plaques at 16 and 24 weeks, respectively, when fed a high-fat, 'western-type' diet (40, 41).
-We generated a quantitative and in-depth resource of time-and compartment resolved proteome changes of the aorta during atherogenesis.
+These mice develop intermediate and advanced plaques at 16 and 24 weeks, respectively, when fed a high-fat, "western-type" diet (40, 41).
+We generated a quantitative and in-depth resource of time- and compartment-resolved proteome changes of the aorta during atherogenesis.
 Analysis and replication in an independent cohort retrieved key known factors and uncovered novel proteins pointing to hitherto unknown activities in atherosclerotic plaques.